TindleDigital/styleguide/README.md

 .block__element.mod-modifier
 ```

-And in the HTML it would like like this for the first line above:
+And in the HTML it would look like this in the first example above:

 ```html
 <div class="block mod-modifier">